 “While the outcome is not what any of us hoped for, I am incredibly proud of what we accomplished together.”

-The post did not explain what went wrong and the company has not responded to requests for comment in recent days.
+Schubert did not explain what went wrong and the company has not responded to requests for comment in recent days.
+However, one source told us that staff had become aware of money issues at the firm in recent months as it became hard to get hold of supplies needed to complete tasks at the plant.

 AMPS: ‘Temporary setbacks, while unfortunate, do not represent the whole’